 Catalyst Project staff are on site an average of 30 hours a week participating in individual meetings, group meetings, assisting with temporary child care or transportation to appointments/errands and working on projects.

-House policies are generated and revised by residents, including dispute resolution procedures.
+House guidelines are generated and revised by residents.

 Power skills such as effective